Medicmind/grading_demo/README.md

-# TensorFlow iOS Examples
+# Medicmind Grading Classifier iOS Example

-This folder contains examples of how to build applications for iOS devices using TensorFlow.
+This demo demonstrates how to incorporate a trained grading tensorflow model from Medicminds AI platform into an iPhone App.
+Place the code

 ## Running the Samples using CocoaPod
  - You'll need Xcode 7.3 or later.